robyu/brainping/README.md

 python src/brainping.py config/config.json config/email-pwd.txt
 ```

 Upon executing, brainping will print the randomly selected ping schedule for that day, send the beeps, then stop at the configured time.
-Note that brainping.py only runs for one day.
+You can use the "--forever" flag to run multiple days.

 ```
 ping schedule: